eschanet/simplify/README.md

 pre-commit install
 ```

-You caan run all the tests with
+You can run all the tests with

 ```sh
 python3 -m pytest